-Even for the most ravenous of book lovers, dedicated ereaders can be a fairly easy idea to dismiss.
+Even for the most ravenous of book lovers, dedicated ebook readers can be a fairly easy idea to dismiss.
 After all, if you've got a modern big-screen smartphone or a tablet, it's dead simple to just download Amazon's Kindle app to get your ebook fix.

 According to a 2014 report from the Stanford Center for Teaching and Learning, however, the way we read on our smartphones and PCs is different from how we read on paper.
-Thanks to the internet, on screens we've trained our eyes to skim and dart around, constantly hunting for the information we're after – a non-linear behaviour the Stanford paper calls 'surface reading'.
+Thanks to the internet, we've trained our eyes to skim and dart around on screens, constantly hunting for the information we're after – a non-linear behaviour the Stanford paper calls 'surface reading'.

 When reading from a paper book, by contrast, our brains switch to a more concentrated form of information processing – dubbed 'deep reading' – and it's a mode that actually helps us better absorb and comprehend what's on the page.